The Afflicted — A Netflix series painting people with

-Keywords: Afflicted, Netflix, television, review, chemical sensitivity, EHS, Lyme disease, dystonia, chronic fatigue, CFS, mold sensitivity, environmental illness, light sensitivity, MCS, electrical sensitivity, chronic illness, Dan Partland, Peter Logreco, Docshop Productions
+Keywords: Afflicted, Netflix, television, disinformation, chemical sensitivity, Lyme disease, dystonia, chronic fatigue, mold sensitivity, environmental illness, light sensitivity, MCS, electrical sensitivity, chronic illness, Dan Partland, Peter Logreco, Docshop Productions

 The Netflix television series Afflicted is about seven people who are struggling with chronic illnesses that mainstream medicine is unable to effectively treat.
 They therefore have to try navigating the jungle of experimental treatments as they have few other options.

-The seven people are unpaid volunteers who believed that their participation would help create awareness about these little-understood illnesses.
+The seven people were unpaid volunteers who believed that their participation in the program would help create awareness about these little-understood illnesses.
 Instead, Afflicted is a slow, insidious assault on the legitimacy of the sick people and all others with these ailments.
 This can cause actual physical harm to a lot of people.

 The people featured

 The series features seven people with chronic diseases that are poorly understood by today's science: